cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 #### Resize the Image

-Now that we a `Texture2D` we need to resize it to a more reasonable resolution.
+Now that we have our `imageTexture`, we need to resize it to a more practical resolution.
 Lowering the resolution does decrease the model's accuracy.
 Unfortunately, using a higher resolution can significantly impact inference speed.
 We'll examine this trade-off in a later post.

 The `Graphics.Copy()` method requires that the source and destination textures be the same size.
 That means we need to destroy the current `imageTexture` and make a new one with the smaller dimensions.